ghostbuster91/blogposts/42-keys/main.md

 Instead of Achordion you could also try using [bilateral combinations](https://github.com/qmk/qmk_firmware/pull/17715) feature from qmk, although I have never tried it and at the point of writing the PR was closed due to inactivity.

+As my `SHIFT` keys are side specific it would be inconvenient to alternate between them when writting all caps words.
+For that I use [CAPS WORD](https://docs.qmk.fm/#/feature_caps_word?id=caps-word) feature from QMK.

 I put `Esc` on the most outer column on the left half as neovim is my editor of choice.
 The key above the `Esc` is quite far away and I didn't find any key that would fit this place.
 Similar concerns apply to the key below it.
 Suggestions are welcome.
 This might be also an indication that I should try a smaller keyboard like 5x3.